nystephens/employee-tracker/README.md

 //

-// WHEN I choose to update an employee role
+// WHEN I choose to update an employee role X
 // THEN I am prompted to select an employee to update and their new role and this information is updated in the database